pavithraes/csp/docs/wiki/get-started/More-with-CSP.md

 > \[!TIP\]
 > By convention, state variables are prefixed with `s_`.

-A CSP node can also return multiple named outputs, denoted as `csp.Outputs` type, created using the `csp.output` function.
-The individual return values can then be accessed with dot notation.
+A CSP node can also return multiple named outputs, denoted as `csp.Outputs` type, ticked by using the `csp.output` function.

 ```python
 @csp.node